-Can I lose weight without exercise?
+Can you lose weight fast without exercise?

-For the longest time, it was believed that you ought to follow both a strict diet and exercise plan in order to lose weight.
+For the longest time, it was believed that you ought to follow both a strict diet and an exercise plan in order to lose weight.

 While this one size fits all approach, eating less and burning more through exercise may work for some, but it failed to work for many others.

 Those who lack interest, time or physical capabilities to start and follow an exercise plan were simply out of luck or at odds with weight loss.

 Though exercise is still a weight loss accelerator and brings tremendous benefits to one's life beyond just weight,

 if you're not ready or willing to exercise for whatever reasons, that's ok.